parth-patil/parth-patil.github.io/_posts/2014-09-16-hbase-scanning-in-scala-using-asynchbase.md

 tags: [scala, hbase, asynchbase]
 ---

 I was looking for a way to do non-blocking recursive scans on HBase in Scala using the excellent [asynchbase Java library](https://github.com/OpenTSDB/asynchbase).
-I wanted to create Scala Futures from the Deferred that asynchbase returns as Futures are much easier to work in Scala.
+I wanted to create Scala Futures from the Deferred that asynchbase returns as Futures are much easier to work with in Scala.
 Following is what I came up with, its not perfect and lacks a lot of error handling.
 It is inspired by the follwing [gist](https://gist.github.com/tsuna/5480390)

 To keep the example simple I am going to assume that we are only interested in returning the keys of our hbase table.